Our Music

 Many of the old songs and tunes were collected by various people who could see these pieces were going to be lost if not written down, as the old tradition relied on people learning the words and music by ear and remembering it to pass it on to the next generation.
 Thomas Hardy was one collector, while the Hammond brothers traveled Dorset on their bicycles in the early twentieth century collecting no less than 648 songs: there is a fascinating description of their work on the pages of the William Barnes Society website.

-We list below our repertoire to date, with details of origin, arranger and date of first performance.
+We list below our repertoire to date, with details of origin, arranger and date of first performance by ourselves.

 An Anthem from Isaiah 9 verse 6 for Christmas Day by William Knapp, A Sett of New Psalm Tunes and Anthems, 1738.
 Edited by A.D.
 Townsend; instrumental parts, Phil Humphries.
 2015.